aw3410/uiproject2024/README.md

 Course page: '/course'

 You can also navigate through the course/professor page by entering a search or using the sidebar.
 The review form can be reached through the sidebar (with the review buttons), through the homepage, and through the course/professor review pages.

+We have also cited some code that we've used from websites such as geeksforgeeks and w3schools in the code itself.